patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/flipping-coin.gif)

 Note:
-For Jung, the distintion between regular chance and synchronicity is the psicological (mostly emotional) state you are.
+For Jung, the distintion between regular chance and synchronicity is the psicological state of mind.
-You have to be open.
+Requires some sort of presence or intention on looking for answers.

+Is not something that is not just vomit to you.
-Sometimes that openness need to be framed with intention.
+To be trusful need to be framed in a context.

+--

+I want to show you a diferent peace

 ---